noise-lab/Coursera-SDN/assignments/simple_router_acl/README.md

 ## P4 Assignment

 In this assignment, you will learn how to write a P4 program for programmable data planes.
-Using P4 you will be able to create new headers, write parser specifications and add custom Match+Action tables to describe how the data plane device should process packets.
+Using P4 you will be able to create new headers, write parser specifications and add custom match+action tables to describe how the data plane device should process packets.

 ### Overview